mxagar/tool_guides/labelstudio/README.md

 - `Import` the CSV with the image URLs; then, the images are listed automatically.
 Images or samples are **tasks**.
 - `Label All Tasks`: label the images with the custom UI we have defined in the project creation (accessible in the `Settings`).
 - `Filter` the samples/tasks, according to their properties; if we upload a CSV/JSON with custom fields in `data`, these can be used here, too.
+However, exact value searches seem to be working with regex filters; e.g., to filter tasks with `data.my_field == 10`, use `data.my_field - regex ^10$`.
 - `Export` the labelled images as a CSV or JSON.
 If filters are active, only the filtered results are exported!

 ![Projects UI](./assets/ls_ui_projects.png)